Learning faster compositing the hard way

 OpenCV APIs all need data in contiguous order.
 If you give it non-contiguous data from Python, the Python-to-OpenCV wrapper layer internally makes a COPY

-If you operate on one channel of an image:
+If we operate on one channel of an image:

 z = cv2.blur(src=x[:,:,0], ksize=(1,1))

-then OpenCV will have to copy and re-arrange the data in the view that will be created via src=x[:,:,0] into a (new) continuous block.
+then OpenCV will copy and re-arrange the data in the view (created via src=x[:,:,0]) into a (new) continuous block.
 On the other hand you can operate on a row just fine:

 z = cv2.blur(src=x[0,:,:], ksize=(1,1))